stokuj/cartoon_filter/README.md

 ### Building the Project
 Open the solution in Visual Studio and build all projects.
 Make sure to build for x64 architecture.

+### Density parameter
+The `density` parameter (called `value` in the code) controls how much the image colors are simplified.
+Lower values cause a stronger cartoon/posterization effect (more color grouping), higher values keep the image closer to the original.
+Technically, it is the divider in the modulo operation for each color channel.

 ---

 ## Opis